The Great Gatsby: Writing and production

-Inspired by the Halls–Mills case, the mysterious persona of Gerlach and the riotous parties he attended on Long Island, Fitzgerald had written 18,000 words for his novel by mid-1923 but discarded most of his new story as a false start.
+Inspired by the Hall–Mills case, the mysterious persona of Gerlach and the riotous parties he attended on Long Island, Fitzgerald had written 18,000 words for his novel by mid-1923, but discarded most of his new story as a false start.
 Some of this early draft resurfaced in the 1924 short story "Absolution".
 In earlier drafts, Daisy was originally named Ada and Nick was Dud, and the two characters had shared a previous romance prior to their reunion on Long Island.
 These earlier drafts were written from the viewpoint of an omniscient narrator as opposed to Nick's perspective.
 A key difference in earlier drafts is a less complete failure of Gatsby's dream.
 Another difference is that the argument between Tom Buchanan and Gatsby is more balanced, although Daisy still returns to Tom.

 Work on The Great Gatsby resumed in earnest in April 1924.
 Fitzgerald decided to depart from the writing process of his previous novels and told Perkins that he was intent on creating an artistic achievement.
 He wished to eschew the realism of his previous two novels and to compose a creative work of sustained imagination.
 To this end, he consciously imitated the literary styles of Joseph Conrad and Willa Cather.
 He was particularly influenced by Cather's 1923 work, A Lost Lady, which features a wealthy married socialite pursued by a variety of romantic suitors and who symbolically embodies the American dream.
 He later wrote a letter to Cather apologizing for any unintentional plagiarism.
-During this period of revisions, Scott saw and was influenced by early sketches for the book's cover art.
-Soon after this burst of effort, work slowed while the Fitzgeralds moved to the French Riviera, where a marital crisis soon developed.
+During this period of revisions, Scott saw and was influenced by early sketches for the book's dust jacket art.
+Soon after this burst of effort, work slowed while the Fitzgeralds moved to the Villa Marie in Saint-Raphaël on the French Riviera, where a marital crisis soon developed.

 Despite his ongoing marital tension, Fitzgerald continued to write steadily and submitted a near-final version of the manuscript to his editor, Maxwell Perkins, on October 27.
 Perkins informed him in a November letter that Gatsby was too vague as a character and that his wealth and business, respectively, needed a convincing explanation.
 Fitzgerald thanked Perkins for his detailed criticisms and claimed that such feedback would enable him to perfect the manuscript.
 Having relocated with his wife to Rome, Fitzgerald made revisions to the manuscript throughout the winter.

 Content after a few rounds of revision, Fitzgerald submitted the final version in February 1925.
 Fitzgerald's alterations included extensive revisions of the sixth and eighth chapters.
 He declined an offer of $10,000 for the serial rights to the book so that it could be published sooner.
 He received a $3,939 advance in 1923 and would receive $1,981.25 upon publication.